Georgia election officials formally launch investigation into Trump phone calls

 Investigations by the State Election Board can take months to complete, but it marks a major development on the eve of Trump's second impeachment trial.
 The single article of impeachment against the president, which accuses him of inciting the deadly riot at the Capitol on Jan.
 6, briefly mentions the phone call with the secretary.

-"Many prominent and knowledgeable attorneys have concluded ... that the evidence which is now currently and publicly available already meets the very high criminal standard of proving each and every element of the crimes beyond any reasonable doubt," Banzhaf wrote in the complaint.
+"Many prominent and knowledgeable attorneys have concluded ... that the evidence which is now currently and publicly available already meets the very high criminal standard of proving each and every element of the crimes beyond any reasonable doubt," Banzhaf wrote in the complaint, which was his fourth one submitted.

+Anyone is able to file a complaint with the elections division of the secretary's office, Raffensperger's office told ABC News.
+If the complaint is deemed credible, it will be investigated.

+Banzhaf filed the complaint through an online portal on the secretary's website, the spokesperson said.

-The emailed complaint was sent to the board, Georgia Attorney General Chris Carr and Fulton County District Attorney Fani Willis.
+The emailed complaint was sent to the board, Willis and Georgia Attorney General Chris Carr.
 Banzhaf asked the board to adopt a motion to refer a criminal investigation to Carr and Willis's offices to pursue.

+The five-member State Election Board, which Raffensperger sits on, has investigatory power over "election laws and frauds and irregularities," according to a description of its duties on the secretary's website.
+If legal violations are discovered, the board must report them to the attorney general or relevant district attorney, who is then responsible for further investigating the matter and prosecution, if applicable.

 Georgia election officials formally launch investigation into Trump phone calls

-Note: This story has been updated to include a clarification from Brad Raffensperger's office.
-The Secretary of State's office, not the State Election Board, will be conducting the investigation.